ehsan11100/AdGuard/Raspberry-Pi.md

 sudo systemctl start adguard-dns
 ```

-After that, visiting web interface in browser will ask for username and password.
+After that, visiting web interface in a browser will ask for username and password.